It's a good day to be an FinVolution Group (FINV) shareholder - The Dwinnex

 Dividends & Splits

-With its trailing 12-month dividend rate of 0.00, FINV has a forward annual dividend rate of 0.21.
-Against a Trailing Annual Dividend Yield of 0.00%, it implies a Forward Annual Dividend Yield of 5.69%.
+According to the company, the forward annual dividend rate for FINV is 0.21, from 0.00 in the trailing year.
+Against a Trailing Annual Dividend Yield of 0.00%, it implies a Forward Annual Dividend Yield of 5.60%.

 Earnings Estimates